EdgeQL

 num_seasons: number | null;

-Unlike SQL, EdgeQL provides a top-level group
+Unlike SQL, EdgeQL provides a top-level group statement to compute

 groupings of objects.